Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters

-The M2-ACT cluster survey target depth was a compromise between the desire to detect faint sources which, while common, only affect the measured mass of a cluster by a few percent and observing enough clusters in our allotted telescope time to gain reliable statistics on less common brighter sources which affect the measured mass by far more.
-Scaling from the deep observations in \citet{Dicker2021}, in 300 clusters we could expect 90 sources brighter than 1~mJy.
-A 1~mJy source with a line-of-sight location in the center of a cluster would give a 12\% change in measured Compton-$y$ for a typical ($y_c=7.2\times 10^{-5}$) ACT DR5 cluster.
-Consequentially our target noise was set to be at 200~$\mu$Jy to enable $5\sigma$ detections of 1~mJy sources in the center of each ACT DR5 cluster.
-For MUSTANG2 this depth can be achieved with just 5 minutes per cluster.
-Deeper observations would mean significantly fewer clusters could be included in the survey.
-A wider, shallower survey was not possible due to limits of the GBT slew rate and the desire to observe each region of the cluster multiple times with independent detectors.
-A scan pattern was selected which, in combination with the MUSTANG2 camera's field of view, would provide useful coverage out to $\sim$4$'$ radius for each target.
+The M2-ACT cluster survey target depth was a compromise between the desire to detect faint sources that, while common, only affect the measured mass of a cluster by a few percent and observing enough clusters in our allotted telescope time to gain reliable statistics on less common brighter sources that affect the measured mass by far more.
+To estimate the expected number of sources in the M2-ACT cluster survey, one can scale from the deeper observations of 30 clusters in D2021 which found nine sources brighter than 1~mJy.
+If the two cluster samples have similar source populations, $90\pm38$ sources of this strength can expected in 300 clusters.
+The relatively large errors come from the small D2021 sample size and in this calculation a normal distribution is assumed.
+From Equation~\ref{equ:dy0}, a 1~mJy source with a line-of-sight location in the center of a cluster would give a 12\% change in measured Compton-$y$ for a typical ($y_c=7.2\times 10^{-5}$) ACT DR5 cluster.
+Consequentially, our target noise was set to be at 200~$\mu$Jy to enable $5\sigma$ detections of 1~mJy sources in the center of each ACT DR5 cluster.
+For MUSTANG2, this depth can be achieved with just 5 minutes per cluster.
+Deeper observations would mean that significantly fewer clusters could be included in the survey.
+A wider, shallower survey was not possible due to the limits of the GBT slew rate and the desire to observe each region of the cluster multiple times with independent detectors.
+A scan pattern was selected that, in combination with the MUSTANG2 camera's field-of-view, would provide useful coverage out to $\sim$4$'$ in radius for each target.
 This comfortably encompasses the region within which discrete sources can affect the ACT DR5 cluster selection.